 When a song gets used here or there, the question of copyright might not be raised.
 But if you pair an untold number of usages and views with the fact that artists and record labels are not getting funds through more traditional means—like concerts and in-person music promotion—it becomes a huge problem.

 Large streaming platforms, like Twitch, are apparently not paying licensing fees as they should when users post music with no copyright rights.
 As of June 11, 2020, however, Twitch announced that it would be scanning and deleting user clips that contain copyrighted music.
 While the streamers won’t be penalized, it obviously stifles the widespread use and access to music (although Amazon’s CEO was more than evasive on copyright management on Twitch during the US Congress audience).

 While Twitch’s response may seem like a good start, it doesn’t fully address the issue.
 We simply do not have all of the tools to deal with music publishing rights, particularly in the context of livestream sharing.
 Livestream touches on several types of licenses, including performance, sync, and masters.
 On paper, that means that more than once license may be required for a livestream performance.

 Royalties are still a huge part of any music professionals’ work, and with new ways to exploit music, managing royalties is now more important than ever.
 This is why we are working on Royalties Manager, currently in beta testing.

-With Royalties Manager, record companies and publishers can manage everything in one workspace, follow their chain of rights, and directly link their catalog to the contracts, and royalty splits on our SaaS platform.
+With Royalty Management, record companies and publishers can manage everything in one workspace, follow their chain of rights, and directly link their catalog to the contracts, and royalty splits on our SaaS platform.
 But most importantly, all accounting and follow up will be managed in one place, optimizing the whole process and considerably reducing the risk for errors.
 Interested in giving it a test drive for your business?
-Register to be one of our beta testers today!